cite-architecture/CitableBase.jl/docs/src/urns.md

 ## The task

-ISBN numbers uniquely identified published editions of a book.
+ISBN numbers uniquely identify published editions of a book.
 We want to create a type representing a 10-digit ISBN number.
 We'll make it a subtype of `Urn`, so that we can use it freely with other packages that recognize URNs.

 ## Defining the `Isbn10Urn` type